eosforce/eosforce/README.md

 ### Seed list

 #### P2P node
+#####but some p2p node can not use, please view http://t.eosforce.io/p2p/ you can find normal p2p node
 These IPs could be used as `p2p-peer-address` in your `config.ini`:

 IP                  | Domain Name                 | By